microsoft/code-with-engineering-playbook/docs/design/design-reviews/decision-log/examples/memory/Trade-Studies/GitOps.md

      [RBAC](https://argoproj.github.io/argo-cd/operator-manual/rbac/) requires SSO configuration or one or more local users setup.
      Once SSO or local users are configured, additional RBAC roles can be defined
    - Argo CD does not have its own user management system and has only one built-in user admin.
-     The admin user is a superuser and it has unrestricted access to the system
+     The admin user is a superuser, and it has unrestricted access to the system
    - [Authorization is handled via JWT tokens](https://argoproj.github.io/argo-cd/operator-manual/security/#authentication) and checking group claims in them
 1. Azure Documentation availability
    - Argo has [documentation](https://argoproj.github.io/argo-cd/operator-manual/user-management/microsoft/) on Azure AD